awslabs/aws-athena-query-federation/athena-elasticsearch/README.md

 making your Elasticsearch data accessible via SQL.
 This connector will work with Amazon Elasticsearch Service as well as any Elasticsearch compatible endpoint.

-To enable this Preview feature you need to create an Athena workgroup named AmazonAthenaPreviewFunctionality and run any queries attempting to federate to this connector, use a UDF, or SageMaker inference from that workgroup.

 ## Nomenclature

 This document includes descriptions and explanations using Elasticsearch concepts and